R3K1NG/Sublist3r/README.md

 ## License

-Sublist3r is licensed under the GNU GPL license. take a look at the [LICENSE](https://github.com/aboul3la/Sublist3r/blob/master/LICENSE) for more information.
+Sublist3r is licensed under the GNU GPL license. take a look at the [LICENSE](https://github.com/r3k1ng/Sublist3r/blob/master/LICENSE) for more information.

 ## Credits

-* [TheRook](https://github.com/TheRook) - The bruteforce module was based on his script **subbrute**.
-* [Bitquark](https://github.com/bitquark) - The Subbrute's wordlist was based on his research **dnspop**.

 ## Thanks

-* Special Thanks to [Ibrahim Mosaad](https://twitter.com/ibrahim_mosaad) for his great contributions that helped in improving the tool.
+* Special Thanks to [scorpion](https://twitter.com/scorpion2738) for his great contributions that helped in improving the tool.

 ## Version
 **Current version is 1.0**